michalk-k/pgdump_splitter/README.md

 7. Files containing functions have filenames shortened to avoid exceeding the maximum file length allowed by the filesystem/os
 8. Extracts documentation found in functions code

+## Modes
+The utility provides two modes of reflecting dump stems on filesystem objects (files).
+### origin
+In this mode, the resulting structure of files and their names exactly reflects what is found in dump files created by pg_dump or pg_dumpall.
+For instance:
+* every index, constraint, trigger, and acls are stored in separate files
+* comment and acl file names are prefixed by the object they belong to.
+For example `...schema_name/ACL/TABLE tablename.sql` or `...schema_name/COMMENT/COUMN tablename.columnname.sql`
+### custom
+The custom mode is an attempt to aggregate related objects in single files.
+* indexes, constraints, triggers, and comments of the table and their columns are appended to the table sql
+* ACLs of all objects are appended to their respective object files
+* settings of databases are appended to their respective database ddl files
+* tables being published are appended to respective publication ddl files
+* inheritance of roles, as well as their settings, are appended to roles ddl

+  On top of that subdirectories organizing object types are converter to lowercase

 # Limitations
 The program scans dump files line by line executing regular expression matching against them to extract blocks of code.
 For this reason, using text patterns listed below in a source code of any function may confuse the utility.